Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Convergence theory

-Although analyticity might appear to be a strong assumption, it is often satisfied in practice.
+\begin{remark}[Analyticity is not restrictive] Although analyticity might appear to be a strong assumption, it is often satisfied in practice.
 Neural networks typically require differentiable activation functions to enable gradient-based training, and many commonly used smooth activations (e.g., SoftPlus, tanh, sigmoid) are analytic.
-As a result, the entire network—hence the regularizer \( R_{\theta} \)—often inherits analyticity as a natural consequence of architectural choices (see Appendix \ref{properties of Psi}).
+As a result, the entire network -- hence the learnable regularizer \( R_{\theta} \) -- often inherits analyticity as a natural consequence of architectural choices (see Appendix \ref{proof of corollary 4.5}, paragraph 1). \end{remark}

+\begin{remark}[On the choice of $h$] The choice of $h$ as the Burg's entropy is a standard choice in the literature \cite{nolip}.
+The rationale behind this choice lies on the compatibility between the domain of $h$ and the one of $\text{KL}(y,A\cdot)$, that is $\operatorname{dom}(h) \subset \operatorname{dom}(\text{KL}(y,A\cdot ))$.
+Moreover, upon this choice, it is possible to find an explicit constant $L>0$ satisfying \eqref{NoLip} (Lemma \ref{NoLip constant of KL}).
+However, certainly this is not the only possible choice guaranteeing the conclusion of Proposition \ref{prop: convergence} as the two main properties required to $h$ are the compatibility condition as well as the strong convexity of $h$ on bounded sets. \end{remark}

 We conclude this section proving the well-posedness of the DEQ-MD $f_{\theta}(\cdot;y)$ in \eqref{f_theta of DEMD}.